Late Bronze Age collapse: Drought

 A diversion of midwinter storms from the Atlantic to north of the Pyrenees and the Alps brought wetter conditions to Central Europe and drought to the Eastern Mediterranean near the time of the Late Bronze Age collapse.
 During what may have been the driest era of the Late Bronze Age, tree cover of the Mediterranean forest dwindled.
 Juniper tree ring measurements in the Anatolia region demonstrate a severe dry period from c.1198 to c.1196 BC.
-In the Dead Sea region (The Southern Levant), the subsurface water level dropped by more than 50 meters during the end of the second millennium BC.
+In the Dead Sea region (the southern Levant), the subsurface water level dropped by more than 50 m during the end of the second millennium BC.
 According to the geography of that region, for water levels to drop so drastically the amount of rain the surrounding mountains received would have been dismal.
 Using the Palmer Drought Index for 35 Greek, Turkish and Middle Eastern weather stations, it was shown that a persistent drought like the one that began in January 1972 AD would have affected all of the sites associated with the Late Bronze Age collapse.

 Alternatively, changes at the end of the Bronze Age could be better characterized as a 'gear shift' in Mediterranean climate rather than an event of three years.
 The long-range shift in precipitation would not have been a crisis event, but rather a continual stress put on societies in the region over several generations.
 There was no one year where conditions became untenable, "nor one straw that broke the back of the camel".